eclipse/openvsx/doc/development.md

 - Make sure the firewall is not blocking internet access on WSL2 - need to check every time before running the application or installing new tools.

-  - Try to ping a random website, for example, “ping -c 3 [www.google.ca](http://www.google.ca)”, if fails, proceed below
+  - Try to ping a random website, for example, "ping -c 3 [www.google.ca](http://www.google.ca)", if fails, proceed below
   - sudo vi /etc/resolv.conf
   - Change nameserver to 8.8.8.8
   - Ping google again to see if it works this time
   - Related issue: [https://github.com/microsoft/WSL/issues/3669](https://github.com/microsoft/WSL/issues/3669)
-  - Solution that I’m following: [https://stackoverflow.com/questions/60269422/windows10-wsl2-ubuntu-debian-no-network](https://stackoverflow.com/questions/60269422/windows10-wsl2-ubuntu-debian-no-network)
+  - Solution that I'm following: [https://stackoverflow.com/questions/60269422/windows10-wsl2-ubuntu-debian-no-network](https://stackoverflow.com/questions/60269422/windows10-wsl2-ubuntu-debian-no-network)

 - clone the repository from github
 - set up vscode on WSL